determined-ai/determined/docs/quickstart-mdldev.rst

 -  Agent nodes must have Docker installed.

--  To run jobs with GPUs, install Nvidia drivers, version 384.81 or higher, on each agent.
+-  To run jobs with GPUs, install NVIDIA drivers, version 384.81 or higher, on each agent.
 The drivers can be installed as part of a CUDA installation but the rest of the CUDA toolkit is not required.